ahiyantra/animal-feeding-game-1/README.md

 # animal-feeding-game-1
-a basic animal feeding game, made using unity 2020 on windows, produced as a part of "create with code" in "unity junior programmer pathway" from "unity learn" by "unity technologies"; the demonstration is available as a recording on youtube (https://www.youtube.com/watch?v=BmEp8r1Pozw)
+a basic animal feeding game, made using unity 2020 on windows, produced as a part of "create with code" in "unity junior programmer pathway" from "unity learn" by "unity technologies"; the demonstrations are available as recordings on youtube (https://www.youtube.com/watch?v=BmEp8r1Pozw & https://www.youtube.com/watch?v=R0WJLWyRqic)